muriarte/FtpUtil/README.md

   _Returns the last changed time of a file on the FTP Server_

 - `bool UploadFileString(string remoteFilename, string contents)`
-  _Saves a file on the FTP Server with the text contents specified_
+  _Saves a file on the FTP Server with the specified text contents _

 - `bool UploadFile(string localFilename, string remoteFilename)`
   _Uploads a file from the local system to the FTP Server_